MooersLab/EasyPyMOL/README.md

 Type the 'alias name' to execute it.

-Type 'help alias name' to see the documentation which includes a list vertical list of the commands mapped to the alias and a horizontal script for easy copying and pasting onto the command line.
+Type 'help alias name' to see the documentation which includes a vertical list of the commands mapped to the alias and a horizontal script for easy copying and pasting onto the command line or into a script line.

 Format of list below: